idodov/RedAlert/README.md

 # Usage *binary_sensor.oref_alert* for Home Assistant
 ### Example data (when there is active alert / state is on)
-*prev_* saving data of the latest information when the sensor was on
 ```
 id: '133413399870000000'
 cat: '1'